Test Environments

 After the wizard is completed, a direct connection to your virtual machine will open in a new window.
 You can always find your Virtual Machine in the Hyper-V Manager.
 Double click the SandboxWin11 to connect to it.

 After connecting to the Virtual Machine run the "ConfigureVm.exe" located on the C: drive.
 This will setup TightVNC on the Virtual Machine so you can connect your Visual Studio directly to it.
-You can also download the .exe here.
+You can also download the .exe here, make sure you execute it as Administrator in the Virtual Machine and not on your local machine.

 After you have executed the .exe the Virual Machine will restart.